taranttini/tau-dark-theme-ads/README.md

 # Tau Dark
 ## This is the README for my extension "tau-dark"
-This is my Azure Data Studio/Visual Studio Code color theme.
+This is my Azure Data Studio/Visual Studio Code color theme for SQL

 |color|normal|dark|light|